VCVRack/Rack/.github/ISSUE_TEMPLATE/bug_report.md

 <--
 To file a bug report, fill out the form below.
-Post screenshots if the bug is graphical.
+Post screenshots if the bug is visual.
+Use a descriptive title that best explains the bug in one sentence.
 -->

 ### Details